-In Italy, the province (in Italian: provincia) is an administrative division of an intermediate level, between municipality (comune) and region (regione).
+In Italy, the Province (in Italian: provincia) is an administrative division, comprised between municipality (comune) and region (regione).

-- A provincia is composed by many comuni (pl), and usually several province (pl) form a region, (with the exception of the region of Aosta Valley, which has only one provincia: Aosta).
+- A provincia is composed by many comuni (pl), and usually several province (pl) form a region, (with the exception of the region of Aosta Valley, composed by the only provincia of Aosta).

 - For example Modena and Maranello are two comuni of the provincia of Modena, and Modena and Reggio Emilia are two province of the regione Emilia-Romagna.